maplibre/maplibre-native-qt/docs/Documentation.md

 If you are interested in the internals of MapLibre Native you can also look at [Core C++ API](https://maplibre.org/maplibre-native/cpp/api/).

+If not explicitly specified, all classes and functions are available as of version 3.0 of the library.

 The source code can be found [on GitHub](https://github.com/maplibre/maplibre-native-qt):

 ```shell